-- 1. Length of Game: Teams play games of no more than six (6) innings with no time limit. - 2.
-Run Ahead Rule: In a 6 (six) inning-controlled game if one team is up by thirteen (13) runs after 3 1⁄2 or 4 innings or up by seven (7) runs after 4 1⁄2 or 5 innings the "Run Ahead Rule" is in effect. - 3.
+- Length of Game.
+Teams play games of no more than five (5) innings or ninety (90) minutes, whichever occurs first.
+Time limits begin with "Play Ball" (1st pitch).
+At the 90 minute mark, the plate umpire notifies teams and the inning is then completed.
+There will be no time limit in any Provincial Championship Medal games. - 2.
+Run Ahead Rule: In a five (5) inning controlled game if one team is up by thirteen (13) runs after 2 1⁄2 or 3 innings or up by seven (7) runs after 3 1⁄2 or 4 innings, the "Run Ahead Rule" is in effect - 3.
 Tie Breaking: The International Tiebreaker Rule shall be used in all games at the completion of regulation play.
-This will be continued for each subsequent inning until a winner is determined. - 4.
-Suspended Play: If for any reason, the game is stopped, it shall resume from the exact point it left off (unless listed otherwise below).
+This will be continued for each subsequent inning until a winner is determined. - Suspended Play: If for any reason, the game is stopped, it shall resume from the exact point it left off (unless listed otherwise below).
 This applies to all games during the scheduled championship dates. - a.
 Restart of such games must be made with the same line-up as existed when the game was called. - b.
 Subsequent play will follow the rules for substitute players as defined in the official rulebook. - c.
-Any games in progress at the time of suspension will be considered as: - Where games have completed 4 innings (3 1⁄2 if the home team is ahead) of a scheduled 6 inning game, then the game shall be considered complete and will not be resumed or restarted. - ii.
+Any games in progress at the time of suspension will be considered as: - i.
+Where games have completed 3 innings (21⁄2 if home team is ahead) of a scheduled 5 inning game; or 5 innings (4 1⁄2 if home team is ahead) of a scheduled 7 inning game, then the game shall be considered complete and will not be resumed or restarted. - ii.
 If the game has not completed the required number of innings to be considered a complete game, then play will be rescheduled to a later date and restarted. - 5.
-The "conference rule" (regarding pitchers) is waived. - 6.
-Innings Pitched.
-There is a 3-inning limitation on the number of innings a pitcher may pitch per game.
-Teams must use 3 pitchers in every game, no more than 3 innings for 1, 2 innings for a second and 1 for a third.
-This can be split 2-2-2 if so desired. a Run Ahead Rule will negate mandatory innings.
-With a mid-inning pitcher change it is possible for pitchers to pitch 3, 2 and 2 if the first pitcher is pulled in the 3rd inning. - Note 1 pitch constitutes an inning.
-Penalty of use of pitchers beyond innings allowed will be loss/default of that game. - 7.
-Pitching Distance will be 38 feet. - 8.
-Each player must play a minimum of 2 innings.
-In a "Run Ahead" game, a team will not be penalized if they are not able to play all team members. - 9.
-The Infield Fly Rule is in effect. - 10.
-The dropped third strike rule shall not apply.
-The batter is out.
-Base runners may advance at their own risk with liability to be put out. - 11.
-Mandatory Roster Batting.
-All players on the line-up card must bat.
-In the event a player is injured during the game and is unable to take their turn at bat their name shall be removed from the batting order and they will be ineligible to return under any circumstances for the balance of the game.
-The team will not record an out in the batting spot formerly occupied by the injured player. - 12.
-The offensive team shall have a maximum of six runs per inning or 3 outs, whichever comes first. - 13.
-When playing in a game with a run-limit per inning, a catcher may be substituted out when the offensive team has two out OR one run less than the run limit that inning. - 14.
-The Official Ball will be the Rawlings 12" Red Dot.
+The offensive team shall have a max of six runs per inning or three (3) outs, whichever comes first. - 6.
+All players are in the batting line-up and unlimited defensive substitutions are allowed (subject only to the pitching limitations).
+In the event a player is injured and is unable to bat they will be removed from the batting order without penalty, but will not be eligible to return for the balance of the game.